 The first thing to remember is that hiring a web development agency will provide you with a high-quality, polished website but that might not be the only reason you hire a designer.
 Here are some of the top reasons businesses decide to work with a designer.

 If your website is more than just your average landing page and requires very custom code then a developer is the way to go.
 Say your business is a supper club subscription, your customers can order food through your website but it’s more than that.
 They can collect rewards or points for each meal they buy which is specific to their account.
 Because you need to be able to run that through your website without manually updating anything, a developer will be your best shot at making that happen successfully.

 Knowledge of how to maximize design for impact.

-Some designers can also manage your domain and hosting if you don’t have capacity or know-how.
-This includes managing the payments of your subscriptions, ensuring your domain(s) is properly registered and hosting adequately connected.
+Some designers can also manage your domain and hosting if you don’t have the capacity or know-how.
+This includes managing the payments of your subscriptions, ensuring your domain(s) is properly registered, and hosting adequately connected.